mona-1414/speed-typing-test/README.md

 ## About

-This project was created entirely by me because I love speed typing.
-I hope you do, too.
+This project was created entirely by me because I love improving and testing my typing speed.
+You can try it [here](https://main.dt2vxbfryjdw7.amplifyapp.com/).